irbis14/irbis14/README.md

 🌱 I’m currently learning React.
 👯 I’m looking to collaborate on some interesting web applications.
 📫 You can reach me via https://www.linkedin.com/in/nina-motorna/.

+You can find some cool project pinned below 👇